Waste and recycling

 You can contact ACV for the exchange of large/small wheelie bins or for extra wheelie bins.

 Please call 0318-648160, press 4 for English or send an e-mail to firstname.lastname@example.org.

 The calendar of collection days can be found on www.acv-afvalkalender.nl.
 First enter your postcode and house number.
 Then you will see the calendar.
 Blue is paper and cardboard, orange is plastic packaging, cans/tins and drink cartons, metal, green is organic waste and grey is residual waste.
 Place your wheelie bin on the collection day between 6.00 and 7.30 am or the evening before between 8.00 and 11.00 pm.
 Remove your empty wheelie bin from the street on the collection day itself.

 If you live in a flat or apartment, you can dispose of your organic waste such as fruit and vegetable residues and paper in the container near the flat.
 Some flats or apartments have underground containers for residual waste.
 You open these containers with your waste pass.
 This is free of charge and the same pass as for the waste collection station.

 For your plastic packaging, metal packaging (tins/cans) and drinking cartons, there are bring-it-yourself containers at supermarkets and in the neighbourhood.
 See the digital map for an overview of all container locations.
 You must bring the PMD packaging in a special PMD bag or a white, transparent bag.

 The waste pass belongs to your home.
 You need the pass when you visit the waste collection station.
 In some flats and apartments, you need the pass to open an underground container.
 Have you just moved house and is there no waste pass in your new home?
 Or is your pass broken or lost?
-Go to the ACV website to apply for a new pass immediately.
+Apply for a new pass at ACV.
 If the pass is broken or lost, you pay €15 to replace it.